awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-applications.md

 ### Automatic termination protection<a name="emr-plan-ha-termination-protection"></a>

 Amazon EMR automatically enables termination protection for all clusters with multiple master nodes, and overrides any auto\-termination settings that you supply when you create the cluster\.
+You cannot enable auto\-termination after the cluster has launched, so multi\-master clusters cannot use auto\-termination\.
+You can disable termination protection after the cluster has been launched\.
+See [Configuring termination protection for running clusters](UsingEMR_TerminationProtection.md#emr-termination-protection-running-cluster)\.
 To shut down a cluster with multiple master nodes, you must first modify the cluster attributes to disable termination protection\.
 For instructions, see [Terminate an EMR Cluster with multiple master nodes](emr-plan-ha-launch.md#emr-plan-ha-launch-terminate)\.

 For more information about termination protection, see [Using termination protection](UsingEMR_TerminationProtection.md)\.